CIFASIS/basalt-xr/README.md

 ## Usage

-If you want to run OpenXR applications, you should now rebuild Monado so that it finds the Basalt shared library.
+If you want to run OpenXR application with Monado, you need to set the environment variable `VIT_SYSTEM_LIBRARY_PATH` to the path of the basalt library.

+By default, Monado will try to load the library from `/usr/lib/libbasalt.so` if the environment variable is not set.

 If you want to test whether everything is working you can download a sample euroc dataset like `V1_02_medium`: